Top 10 Rules to Marketing a New Law Firm Merger or Existing “Branch” Office (Part I).

 The awareness data will show you how far you have to go, how deep the hole your marketing must pull you out of.
 That research will help eliminate the current complacency, increase your budget, and spur action.

 I’m not suggesting that you’re not a terrific firm with great lawyers and skilled marketers.
-My point is that major markets are harder to break into than the lawyers understand.
+My point is that major markets are harder to break into than most lawyers and marketers understand.
 This means that they don’t know how to plan, budget, or execute what it takes to show that they’re exceptional.

 I still remember when Greenberg Traurig came into Chicago in the late 1990s.
 They started snapping up high-profile lawyers from prominent firms all over town.
 Every lawyer knew someone who had gotten hired away to make more money.
 There was buzz.
 People were asking “Who the hell is Greenberg Traurig???!”
 They wondered why they too hadn’t received a headhunter’s call.
 Greenberg didn’t creep into town; they blasted in with a parade and brass band.
 And their early success increased their long-term success.